Which of the following is a clue that a chemical change has occur... | Study Prep in Pearson+

 1

-Analyze each option to determine if it indicates a chemical or physical change:
+Analyze each option to determine if it indicates a physical or chemical change: Change in shape is a physical change because the substance's identity remains the same.

-- Dissolving sugar in water is a physical change because the sugar molecules disperse but do not chemically react or form new substances.
+Dissolving sugar in water is a physical change since sugar molecules disperse but do not chemically react or form new substances.

-- Change in size or shape is a physical change since it only alters the physical dimensions without changing the substance's identity.

-- Change in state from solid to liquid is a physical change involving a phase transition without altering the chemical composition.
+Melting of a solid is a physical change because it involves a phase change without altering the chemical identity of the substance.

-- Formation of a gas typically indicates a chemical change because it often results from a chemical reaction producing a new gaseous substance.
+Formation of a gas is a strong clue of a chemical change because it often indicates a chemical reaction producing a new substance, such as gas bubbles forming during a reaction.

 Watch next